Ayers Rock (band): Other projects

 Hamish Stuart on drums (1978–81), performing in 1981.

 In late 1974, Ayers Rock members Brown, McGuire, Kennedy and Loughnan played on several tracks of Jim Keays' debut solo album, The Boy from the Stars.
 At the January 1975 Sunbury Pop Festival Keays performed most of the album live, with three Ayers Rock members (Brown, McGuire and Kennedy) joining the ensemble to record "Nothing Much Left" and "Urantia".
 Returning to the US, Burton was a session player for Billy Joel and Jimmy Webb and wrote "Best Friend" for the film Airport 1975 (1974).
 In 1976, he formed the Ray Burton Band with Rex Bullen, Terry Gascoine, Steve Hogg and Tim Piper.
 From 1977 to 1980, McGuire was bass guitarist for the Southern Star Band with Doug Parkinson on vocals, Tommy Emmanuel on guitar and Kennedy on drums.
 In 1978 Burton released a solo album, Dreamers and Nightflyers, which spawned the singles "Too Hard to Handle" and "Paddington Green".
 After touring with Crossfire in 1979, he returned to the US as a songwriter.

 Chris Brown of Ayers Rock (1974–81), playing bass guitar, 1981.
 Brown usually provided lead guitar and vocals.

 Cowan was later a member of Kevin Borich Express, Ian Moss Band and Renée Geyer Band before pursuing a solo music career.
 Georgie Fame's album No Worries (1988) included Ayers Rock alumni Loughnan, Doyle, and Dunlop.
 McGuire died in July 1989 of a brain tumour.
 During the late 1980s, Hogg formed The Rhythm Snakes with Clayton Black on drums, Howie Smallman on harmonica, and Bob Thorne on guitar.
 In 1989, Hogg assembled a studio band to record a solo album with Thorne, Mark Alderman on harmonica, Ian Ironside on drums, Bob Patient on piano, and Bernie Payne on saxophone.
 Steve Hogg died on 20 July 1990 and his album, Various Fools & Vices, was released in 1992.

 In 1993, Kennedy drummed for The Blazing Salads with Brian Cadd, Glenn Shorrock, Rex Goh, and Kirk Lorange.
 Hamish Stuart played drums on Chris Abrahams and Melanie Oxley's 1998 album, Jerusalem Bay.
 Doyle died on 5 May 2006, and on 28 May the Jim Doyle Tribute Concert was played at the Basement in Sydney.
 Musicians included Renée Geyer, Billy Field, bandmate Loughnan, and Barry Leef, with proceeds benefiting Doyle's family.
 Dunlop died on 16 May 2009; he had collapsed after drumming at his son's wedding in Sydney.
 As of 2015, Loughnan is a lecturer in jazz saxophone at the University of Sydney's Conservatorium of Music and has been a member of its Jazz Faculty since 1978.
-In 2007 he released a solo album, Ellen St.
+In 2007 he released a solo album, Ellen St. Mark Kennedy died on 21 February 2026 after a long period of ill health.